 Strategies for option trading: Bull call spread example

-You want to buy Apple stock, because you think the price will rise.
-You open a spread order (a combination of 2 orders or positions) where you buy 1 call option for $2 that gives you the right to buy 100 Apple stocks at a $150 strike price.
+You want to buy Apple stock because you think the price will rise.
+You open a spread order (a combination of 2 orders or positions) where you buy 1 call option for $2 that gives you the right to buy 100 Apple shares at a $150 strike price.

-You also sell a call option for $1 giving a buyer the right to buy 100 Apple stocks at $155.
-The fee from selling a call option helps minimize the overall cost of this strategy.
+You also sell a call option for $1, giving a buyer the right to buy 100 Apple shares at $155.
+The fee from selling the second call helps offset part of the cost of buying the first call.

 2 possible outcomes:

-2. Stock price goes down.
+Stock price goes down.
 Neither options contract is exercised.
-You only lose the buy call option fee you paid minus the sell call option fee you earned.
+You only lose the buy call option fee you paid, minus the sell call option fee you earned.

 3. Bear put spread strategy

-Also known as a debit put spread or a long put spread, the bear put spread strategy involves placing 2 orders at the same time: Buy a put option with a high strike price, and sell a put option for the same stock with a lower strike price.
+Also known as a debit put spread or a long put spread, the bear put spread strategy involves placing two orders at the same time: buy a put option with a high strike price, and sell a put option for the same stock with a lower strike price.

 The bear put spread works just like the bull call spread, except you profit if the stock price drops.
 This strategy is useful when you expect a stock to experience moderate to large losses.